Supply Chain Initiatives

 Epson supports the corrective action efforts of high-risk and medium-risk suppliers.

 Epson schedules field audits and on-site verification primarily of major suppliers because it believes that it is important, as part of the detailed CSR evaluation due diligence process, to understand the situation.
-Since 2020, COVID-19 has made it difficult to travel to suppliers’ production sites, so we have been performing checks online and doing additional follow-up verification of SAQ answers.
+We provide assistance for corrective action taken by suppliers who are found to be at risk.

 Third-Party Audits

-Again, in 2022, no major supplier1 was deemed to be high risk based on the SAQ, so Epson did not ask any supplier to undergo an RBA (VAP) audit.
-However, the number of suppliers that voluntarily undergo RBA (VAP) audits is growing.
+The number of suppliers that voluntarily undergo RBA (VAP) audits is growing.
 Initial audits often reveal issues in the areas of labor (human rights) and health and safety.
-We monitor whether suppliers are correcting issues by means of corrective action plans (CAP) and closure audits.
+We monitor suppliers are correcting issues by means of corrective action plans (CAP) and closure audits.
 Labor (human rights) and health and safety are areas where we are stepping up our supplier CSR initiatives.

-For suppliers that are not asked to undergo a third-party audit, Epson manufacturing company staff members visit their sites to verify conditions on-site and help them improve.
+Epson manufacturing company staff members visit suppliers to verify conditions on-site and provide help for corrective actions.

 For direct material suppliers, we not only help them address CSR issues but also support them when they struggle in other areas, such as in introducing fire prevention measures or establishing business continuity plans.

-For on-site service vendors, Epson employees conducted a second-party audit to improve the working conditions by, for example, closely monitoring working hours, granting time off, paying appropriate overtime, and ensuring that workers are not made to pay recruitment fees.
+For on-site service vendors, Epson employees conducted a second-party audit to improve the working conditions by, for example, tracking and reducing working hours, granting time off, paying appropriate overtime wages, and ensuring that workers are not made to pay recruitment fees.

-Audit and On-Site Verification (number of facilities, Japan and other areas)
+Audit and On-Site Verification (number of sites, Japan and other areas)

 ---|---|---|---|---|